rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       This compliant solution creates a divisor using :std:`std::num::NonZero`.
       :std:`std::num::NonZero` is a wrapper around primitive integer types that guarantees the contained value is never zero.
       :std:`std::num::NonZero::new` creates a new binding that represents a value that is known not to be zero.
-      This in turn ensures that functions operating on its value can safely assume that they are not being given zero as their input.
+      This ensures that functions operating on its value can correctly assume that they are not being given zero as their input.

-      Note that the test for arithmetic overflow in this compliant example (which is a possibility for non-zero negative divisors, namely, ``-1``) is unnecessary because ``divisor`` is an unsigned integer type.
+      Note that the test for arithmetic overflow that occurs when dividing the minimum representable value by -1 is unnecessary in this compliant example because the result of the division expression is an unsigned integer type.

       .. code-block:: rust